lucandroid70/CentOS8_samba_complete/README.md

 Luca S. Script sheel, for Install samba, with file names.txt into "name" "groups" "password"

+the file names.txt, located in this directoty "/home/luca/names.txt"

+if you can change in into line of script ==> NEW_USERS="/home/luca/names.txt"

 This script, automatize install of samba server, create N user from file names.txt, and install Webmin

 You can now login to https://localhost:10000/